-AiryHair take this issue very seriously and make it absolutely clear and easy to understand what you are buying.
+AiryHair takes this issue very seriously and makes it clear and easy to understand what you are buying.
 You can be assured that all the labels in our store are 100% correct and are not there to confuse you.
 That’s why we want to talk about the differences between human and synthetic hair.
 With this knowledge, you will not only be able to make an informed decision about what kind of extensions to buy, but also be able to recognize false labeling.

 As for choosing between various hair types, we have some recommendations.
 Although the final decision is completely up to you.